-If your child scored in the 85th percentile or above on any of the CogAT subtests or the 2nd grade CogAT screen test, along with the score report letters was a parent survey for you to provide information about your child that the gifted eligibility committee will review when considering your child for gifted education services.
+If your child scored in the 80th percentile or above on any of the CogAT subtests or the 2nd grade CogAT screening test, along with the score report letters was a parent survey for you to provide information about your child that the gifted eligibility committee will review when considering your child for gifted education services.
 These surveys are due on December 20th.
 Address envelopes to "Mr. Kendall RE: Eligibility" and return to your child's teacher or turn in to the main office.

 Letters Regarding Decisions of the Eligibility Committee

-Letters regarding decisions about gifted eligibility will be sent by mail by the end of January or first week of February.
+Letters regarding decisions about gifted eligibility are sent by mail by the end of January or first week of February.
 The committee will consider Cognitive Abilities Test scores, Cognitive Abilities Screening Test scores (from 2nd grade), teacher observations, gifted education coordinator observations, parent survey information, and examples of student work.
 No single criteria determines eligibility.

 If you have any questions about these tests or the procedures for gifted education identification please contact me (firstname.lastname@example.org or 540-463-5353 ext 3129).

-The groupings will vary from unit to unit best on pretest and unit test performance.
+The groupings may vary from unit to unit best on pretest and unit test performance.
 Just because students were pulled with me last year does not mean that they will necessarily be pulled this year.

 Students will have Techniques of Problem Solving (TOPS) Packets in the classroom so that they can have something challenging to work on if they complete their classroom assignments or a quiz or test early.
 Students will review those problems with me when we meet in the pull-out groups on Tuesday afternoons.